 Spirituality Evolves as We Get Older

-Now, in my 60s, I look at religion and spirituality a little differently.
-A recent article by Robert Weisman from the Boston Globe got me thinking about its relevance to the women in our Sixty and Me community.
+I look at religion and spirituality a little differently now.
+An article by Robert Weisman from the Boston Globe got me thinking about its relevance to the women in our Sixty and Me community.

 Choosing between completing beliefs and rituals, while respecting the specificity of those beliefs, seems more irrelevant as we get older.